Family: Oleaceae

 Soil & Siteaverage, doesn't like soggy soils.

-FlowersThe small tubular flowers start as deep reddish-pink, fading to pale pink.
-Borne in dense panicles.
+FlowersThe small tubular flowers begin as deep reddish-pink and fade to pale pink.
+They are borne in dense panicles.
 Blooms in spring may rebloom in summer.

 FruitA smooth, flattened, beaked, dehiscent capsule (3/4"), located in large panicles at the ends of branches.
-The capsules are green and turn brown as they dry.
-Divided into two segments, each containing four seeds
+The capsules are green and turn brown as they dry. they are divided into two segments, each containing four seeds.

 LeavesSimple green leaves.